pushdev-code/react-tutorial/11-css-in-javascript/index.md

 # CSS In Javascript

-There are several different ways to style React applications.
+There are different ways to style React applications.
 The most common are:

 - Vanilla CSS.
 - CSS Modules.